Low Government Performance and Uncivil Political Posts on Social Media: Evidence from the COVID-19 Crisis in the US: Methods

 \section{Methods}

-\sspace To test the above hypothesis, the present study constructed a state-level time-series dataset that recorded some COVID-19-related indicators and the numbers of uncivil tweets directed at governors.
-Using the dataset, fixed-effects ordinary least squares (OLS) regression models were estimated.
+To test this hypothesis, the present study constructed a state-level time series dataset that recorded certain COVID-19-related indicators and the numbers of uncivil posts on X/Twitter directed at governors.
+Using the dataset, fixed effects regression models were estimated with ordinary least squares (OLS).